Black scabbard fish

 Spawning takes place from September to December – 300,000 eggs per female.

 It undertakes a vast scale clockwise migration around the NE Atlantic.

 Its diet comprises blue whiting, cephalopods, crustaceans, and shrimps.

-Your guide will be happy to tell you more about this species on our Madeira West Tour and recommend the best restaurants in the City Tour.
+Your guide will be happy to tell you more about this species on our Madeira West Tour and recommend the best restaurants on the City Tour.
 Besides, we have included Espada typical dishes as optional add-ons in our tours.
 We have chosen Espada fish with banana or Espada fish in wine and garlic.
 Book your seat here!

 Black scabbard fish gastronomic Fair

-This gastronomic festival in the beautiful bay of Câmara de Lobos promotes one of the most typical Madeiran specialities, made of the black scabbard fish.
+This gastronomic festival in the beautiful bay of Câmara de Lobos promotes one of the most typical Madeiran specialities, made of black scabbard fish.

 It also pays tribute to the fishermen who dedicate themselves to its catch.